slatedocs/slate/source/index.html.md

 Once the bulk disbursement campaign is approved, details regarding the campaign can no longer be changed.
 This includes changes made to individual transactions and their respective recipient information.

-When a campaign is approved, the balances should immediately reflect changes.
+The balances will also immediately reflect changes.
 For more information about the different types of balances, click here.
 You will also receive an email with the campaign information summary (“Outgoing Transfer Alert”) when transactions are executed.

 *Note: Multiple campaigns can be approved at a time as long as there is sufficient available balance to complete campaigns that have already been approved but are still in queue to be processed.*